- Eating a balanced breakfast will help you perform your best at school and in sports.

-- Try to eat a variety of food groups for breakfast; this will help to give you energy and make you feel full.
+- Try to eat a variety of food groups for breakfast; this will help give you energy and make you feel full.

 - If you don’t have time to sit and eat, choose healthy options that you can eat on the go.

-Even though it can be hard to make time for breakfast when you’re rushing to school in the morning, there are many benefits of eating a healthy breakfast.
+Even though it can be hard to make time for breakfast when you’re rushing to school in the morning, there are many benefits to eating a healthy breakfast.
 Eating breakfast will give you the energy you need to perform your best at school and in sports.